Lmoore45/Grazing_Microbiome_2025/README.md

 # Microbes, Minerals, and Managment: What Controls Mineral-Associated Organic Carbon in Semi-Arid Rangelands?
-*Companion code repository for manuscript submission* This repository supports the analyses and figures described in the manuscript, providing reproducible workflows for data processing, sPLS/PLS modeling, and supplementary figure generation using microbial and environmental data.
+*Companion code repository for manuscript submission*
+\nThis repository supports the analyses and figures described in the manuscript, providing reproducible workflows for data processing, sPLS/PLS modeling, and supplementary figure generation using microbial and environmental data.

 ## Manuscript Abstract
 *Insert abstract text here once finalized.*